 If you want to save time on the day, consider preparing the cauliflower rice a day ahead.
 Store it in the fridge in an airtight container.
 This way, you don't have to wait for it to cool down and you can assemble everything in one go.

-Don't miss these keto Japanese and Asian low carb recipes:
+More keto Japanese and Asian low carb recipes

 Tried this keto sushi rolls recipe?
 Give it a star rating below!